-A Denial of Service (DoS) is a a cyberattack where the perpetrator aims to make a device or system asset inaccessible to its legitimate users by disrupting its functionality or administration.
+A Denial of Service (DoS) is a a cyberattack where the perpetrator makes a device or system asset inaccessible to its legitimate users by disrupting its functionality or administration.

-A DoS is commonly performed by flooding the focused-on device or asset — often a website on the Internet — with pointless demands trying to over-burden systems and keep a portion or all legitimate requests from being satisfied.
+A DoS is commonly performed by flooding the focused-on device or asset — often a website on the Internet — with pointless demands trying to over-burden systems and keep some or all legitimate requests from being satisfied.

 In a Distributed Denial of Service (DDoS), the low-value traffic that floods the victim with requests comes from a wide range of sources.
 This makes it difficult to stop a DDoS through the inability to detect or isolate a solitary source of the attack.